5a-lil/Coding_Basics_Lesson/README.md

 So in this section you learnt how to compile and execute your code and that's awesome because you can actually start coding !
 But before that lets deep again in more shell basics and habits that you use often while coding.
 ### Shell quick practice
-Lets see some useful scenarios that might happen.
+Lets see some useful scenarios that might happen:

 - Imagine you want to create a My_Proj folder for your project and create a main.lua file in it:
 ```